Diabetic Neuropathy: Causes, Symptoms, and TreatmentProvita Health Store

 ReBuilder Treatment for Diabetic Neuropathy

 Registered in the United States by the FDA, ReBuilder stimulates muscles and affected neurotransmitters.
 It is easy to use and does not require any professional help.
-You just have to place the electrodes on the limbs and allow the device to do its work.
+You must place the electrodes on the limbs and allow the device to work.

-ReBuilder analyzes the patient’s body mass and the area it should treat thanks to its incorporated microprocessor.
-It also examines the state of the nerves and adjusts its intensity and electric signal frequency according to the user’s needs.
-You can feel the impulses starting on one foot, going up until they reach the lower back and going down through the other leg, reaching the other foot.
+ReBuilder analyzes the patient’s body mass and the area it should treat, thanks to its incorporated microprocessor.
+It also examines the state of the nerves and adjusts their intensity and electric signal frequency according to the user’s needs.
+For example, you can feel the impulses starting on one foot, going up until they reach the lower back, and going down through the other leg, getting to the other foot.
 This same process repeats itself but the other way around immediately.
 This cycle continues throughout the time the device is working.

 Neuropathy Treatment performed with ReBuilder supplements healthy nerve function.
 You will be able to feel its benefits during your first treatment session.
-Your blood circulation on both feet and legs will improve considerably and your brain will release endorphins, these are hormones which have an analgesic effect.
-As a result, neuropathy pain will decrease quickly without having to take medicine or having any side effects.
+Your blood circulation on both feet and legs will improve considerably, and your brain will release endorphins, hormones that have an analgesic effect.
+As a result, neuropathy pain will decrease quickly without taking medicine or having any side effects.

-Some people may think that regular TENS devices and ReBuilder both work in the same way.
-However, in reality they are very different devices.
-While the first kind just masks pain while using it, ReBuilder goes beyond this.
-It attacks the root of your diabetic neuropathy, opening up nervous pathways and rehabilitating them so they can function just as they did before.
+Some people may think that regular TENS devices and ReBuilder both work similarly.
+However, in reality, they are very different devices.
+While the first kind masks pain while using it, ReBuilder goes beyond this.
+It attacks the root of your diabetic Neuropathy, opening up nervous pathways and rehabilitating them so they can function just as they did before.

 ReBuilder has two class II medical devices registered in the FDA: model 300 and model 2407.
-Although both will help you to obtain relief in your neuropathic pain, there are certain features that set apart one from the other.
+Although, however, both will help you to obtain relief from your neuropathic pain, certain features set apart one from the other.

-ReBuilder 300 is exclusively designed to revert diabetic neuropathy.
-On the other hand, ReBuilder 2407 offers additional features while also having the same purpose as the other model.
-Its double output and two pairs of electrodes allows you to stimulate multiple areas at a time.
-It also has an EMS setting which strengthens the muscles and another TENS setting which immediately blocks nerve pain in specific places.
+ReBuilder 300 is exclusively designed to revert Diabetic Neuropathy.
+On the other hand, ReBuilder 2407 offers additional features while having the same purpose as the different models.
+For example, its double output and two pairs of electrodes allow you to stimulate multiple areas simultaneously.
+It also has an EMS setting which strengthens the muscles, and another TENS setting which immediately blocks nerve pain in specific places.

-Diabetes patients can do lots of thing in order to diagnose, prevent and control diabetic neuropathy.
-If they take all the necessary measures, their diabetes will not be an obstacle for them to enjoy an excellent life quality.
+Diabetes patients can do many things to diagnose, prevent, and control diabetic Neuropathy.
+If they take all the necessary measures, their diabetes will not be an obstacle to enjoying an excellent quality life.

 Natural Treatment for Diabetic Neuropathy

-Finally, there are several natural alternatives to diminish, stop or even revert nerve damage.
-Unlike regular therapy that involves the use of drugs, natural treatments do not create addiction or have any side effects.
+Finally, several natural alternatives exist to diminish, stop, or even revert nerve damage.
+Moreover, unlike regular therapy involving drugs, natural treatments do not create addiction or have side effects.

 - Omega-3.
-Keeps muscles in good shape, it also repairs nerve ending damage.
-A handful of nuts or 3 fish oil capsules will be enough to obtain your omega-3 daily dosage.
+It keeps muscles in good shape; it also repairs nerve-ending damage.
+A handful of nuts or three fish oil capsules will be enough to obtain your omega-3 daily dosage.

 - Red Pepper.
-Contains capsaicine, a very potent nerve anti-inflammatory.
-It also reliefs neuropathic pain.
-You can brew tea with it and take it 3 times per day.
+It contains capsaicin, a very potent nerve anti-inflammatory.
+It also relieves neuropathic pain.
+You can brew tea with it and take it three times per day.

 - Castor Oil.
 With just a quick massage using this oil on your limbs your nerve function will improve and your blood circulation will be increased.

 - Onagra capsules.
-Its high omega-6 concentration reliefs chronic pain associated with neuropathy problems.
-The correct dose of this element can only be prescribed by a doctor.
+Its high omega-6 concentration relieves chronic pain associated with neuropathy problems.
+A doctor can only prescribe the correct dose of this element.

 - Ginkgo Biloba.
-Having some tea made out of the dried leaves of this tree on a regular basis improves the performance of neurotransmitters and increases oxygen levels in the nervous system.
+Having some tea made out of the dried leaves of this tree regularly improves the performance of neurotransmitters and increases oxygen levels in the nervous system.